Stand up for the facts!

 The Freedom to Vote Act also includes a requirement that states offer a workaround for voters who lack IDs, but it doesn’t broadly "ban" ID requirements.
 Rather, it would set an expansive and uniform policy for what counts as an acceptable ID; it wouldn’t have to be one with a photo such as a driver’s license.
 It does contain a provision, however, that would prohibit states from requiring voters present an ID in order to get an absentee ballot.

 "I don’t know that ban is the right word, but it certainly makes it hard to put in place strict voter identification rules, especially those that make it harder for minority voters to vote," said Rick Hasen, a University of California, Irvine, law professor who specializes in election law.

-Senate Majority Leader Chuck Schumer announced that he wants to create a path forward for federal voting rights legislation by Jan.
+Senate Majority Leader Chuck Schumer, D-N.Y., announced that he wants to create a path forward for federal voting rights legislation by Jan.
 17. To proceed on the Freedom to Vote Act or other voting rights legislation, Democrats would have to persuade Sens.
-Joe Manchin of West Virginia and Kyrsten Sinema of Arizona to support changes to the filibuster, and would need every Democratic vote in the evenly split chamber.
+Joe Manchin, D-W.Va., and Kyrsten Sinema, D-Ariz., to support changes to the filibuster, and would need every Democratic vote in the evenly split chamber.